abe329/startup/notes.md

   }, 10000);
 ```

 11. The WebSocket protocol is intended to provide full-duplex, bidirectional communication between a client and server over a single TCP connection, enabling real-time data exchange with low latency.
+WebSocket adds value to HTTP because it is peer to peer, instead of client to server.

 12. Acronym meanings:
     - JSX: JavaScript XML